Committees and strategic alliances

 A Memorandum of Understanding (MOU) exists with the RFS to ensure a complementary and comprehensive fire service for the community of NSW.
-The agreement recognises the complementary urban and rural focus of the respective services and the FRNSW's additional rescue and statewide hazmat roles.
+It recognises the complementary urban and rural focus of the respective services and the FRNSW's additional rescue and statewide hazmat roles.

 MOUs are also in place with the:

-- Australian Capital Territory Fire Brigade [external link] concerning urban search and rescue training resources
+- Australian Capital Territory Fire & Rescue [external link] concerning urban search and rescue training resources

-- Airservices Australia [external link], for FRNSW to respond to emergency incidents in or near Kingsford Smith Airport
+- Airservices Australia [external link], for FRNSW to respond to emergency incidents in or near Sydney Airport

 - Ambulance Service of NSW [external link], for FRNSW to help in preserving life at incidents and to recognise the Ambulance service as the first point of contact with the health system